Our art gallery is in the store's atrium, directly above the entrance. We've got seven white walls and lights to point at them.

 Interested in submitting your work?
 Send photos of the type of work you would like to show, along with a short description, to gallery director Xena Colby: firstname.lastname@example.org

-On view starting December 2: IMPRINTS AND OTHER FUGITIVE FORMS, an exhibition from South City's multitalented Kristin Cassidy.
+December 2016 / January 2017: IMPRINTS AND OTHER FUGITIVE FORMS, an exhibition from South City's multitalented Kristin Cassidy.
 Her sculptures and assemblages are made from wildly mixed media—plaster, rust, Mississippi River artifacts, maybe something from her rock collection.
-IMPRINTS will feature new works, including two and three-dimensional pieces, that expand on Cassidy's longstanding fascination with organic forms and processes.
-The gallery will grow to fill much of our second floor for this expansive, two-month exhibition.
+IMPRINTS featured new works, including two and three-dimensional pieces, expanding on Cassidy's longstanding fascination with organic forms and processes.
+The artist filled much of our second floor for this expansive, two-month exhibition.

 November 2016—STRANGE CHEMISTRY.
 Zachary Webb exhibited his black and white, fully analog photography, including finished work in frames and lots of castoffs, darkroom mistakes, and experiments on paper.